Lorne Edgar Campbell: Early life

 Campbell was born in Whitby, Ontario, the son of Lorne Campbell Sr. and Eileen Chaten.
 His family was of Scottish descent on his paternal side and English and German descent on his maternal side.
 Campbell's father was a World War II veteran, who was frequently in trouble with the military police during his service, being convicted four times of going AWOL as he took to leaving his military base without permission.
 Lorne Campbell Senior enlisted in the Canadian Army on 11 November 1941 at the age of 19, having married a woman named Rose Prest, also aged 19, just before his enlistment.
 Campbell Sr. was assigned to the Lorne Scots regiment.
 While stationed in England, he fathered a daughter by an Englishwoman named Doris in 1944 and promised her that he would marry her after the war ended.
 Upon his return to Canada, he married Campbell's mother in 1945.
-Campbell Sr. worked as a house painter and lived a nomadic lifestyle, constantly moving from address to address, so much so that Lorne Jr. has lost track of all the places that he lived while living up.
+Campbell Sr. worked as a house painter and lived a nomadic lifestyle, constantly moving from address to address, so much so that Lorne Jr. has lost track of all the places that he lived while growing up.
 The Campbell family was poor and very abusive, with Campbell's father beating his children on a regular basis.

 Campbell recalled in a 2011 interview: "Every time I turned around, I got hit by my dad.
 He said, 'When you grow up, you're going to learn to be a fighter'...
 Everybody loves their father when they are growing up.
 So did I. I was his only son.
 He wanted me to grow up being a fighter.
 His heart was in the right place.
 I think that I'm a lot like him".
 Campbell's childhood heroes were John Wayne and Lee Marvin as he liked the taciturn, tough, macho characters played by the two actors.
 Campbell saw the 1953 film The Wild One in his late teens and while he despised the Johnny Strabler character played by Marlon Brando as a "faggot" and a "sissy", he greatly admired the Chino character played by Marvin.
 Much of Campbell's ideals of masculinity were based upon the sort of characters played by Wayne and Marvin.